 Folic acid and the prevention of neural tube defects

-There is excellent evidence [summarised in references 3 and 4] that 400μg of additional folic acid daily halves the number of babies born with spina bifida and other neural tube defects – and this does not include the relatively large number of affected births prevented by therapeutic termination of pregnancy following ante-natal screening.
-In USA (and a number of other countries) flour has been fortified by law with folate for more than a decade, and there has been a decrease of 27 – 50% in the number of babies born with neural tube defects .
+There is excellent evidence [summarised in references 2 and 3] that 400μg of additional folic acid daily halves the number of babies born with spina bifida and other neural tube defects – and this does not include the relatively large number of affected births prevented by therapeutic termination of pregnancy following ante-natal screening.
+In USA (and a number of other countries) flour has been fortified by law with folate for more than two decades, and there has been a decrease of 27 – 50% in the number of babies born with neural tube defects .

 Until now, fortification of flour has not been mandatory in UK, but the advice has been that women who are planning a pregnancy should take supplements, or choose folic acid enriched foods that are available.
 The problem is that half of births are not planned, and the critical period for folate intake (when the neural tube closes) is between 21 – 28 days of gestation – before the woman knows she is pregnant.
 Despite more than a decade of publicity for folic acid supplements, there has been no decrease in the number of pregnancies affected by neural tube defects in UK or other EU countries where supplementation is recommended and fortification is not mandatory .